Book Reviews

 Although the government had a scheme for remission of famine aid to donors, and several zamindars also availed it, Swarnamoyee never did.
 She neither applied for nor received any concession.

 In his book Anandamath published in 1882 of which the anthem Vande Mataram is a part, Bankim Chandra as Deputy Magistrate describes the famine he saw in 1878.
-The only places to go to for relief he said were Murshidabad, Cossimbazar and Calcutta, a clear reference to Swarnamoyee’s work.
+The only places to go to for relief, he said, were Murshidabad, Cossimbazar and Calcutta - a clear reference to Swarnamoyee’s work.

 “Her services during the several famines astonished even the Imperial British Government who referred to her in their private dispatches with reverence and respect.”